-Figure 6.2 - An integrated NLP pipeline performing multi-task inference using sentiment analysis, named entity recognition, and intent classification.
+Figure 6.2: An integrated NLP pipeline performing multi-task inference using sentiment analysis, named entity recognition, and intent classification.
 This modular design enables comprehensive analysis of a single input and streamlines downstream decision-making in I

-To illustrate the integration of multiple models, the following code combines sentiment analysis and named entity recognition (NER) tasks into a single pipeline.
+To illustrate the integration of multiple models, the following code combines sentiment analysis and NER tasks into a single pipeline.
 This example proves how text inputs can be simultaneously processed for emotional tone and entity identification:

 python